skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 explains about Vormoth being the one who took them.
 Polan seems to recognize the name, but says nothing.

-Eomer presses him on this point, trying to find out more about Vormoth.
+Eomier presses him on this point, trying to find out more about Vormoth.
 Polan eventually confides that Vormoth was their mayor before the invasion.
 When the town was conquered, he disappeared, and they assumed he'd been killed or taken prisoner.
 He asks the party to keep